Blog

 Spotted in Prod started as way to separate my reposts from my personal work, but it quickly grew into a platform for developers and designers to find inspiration and showcase their work.

-Things got really exciting once I realized SIP was helping drive traffic to indie devs and smaller startups.
+Things got exciting once I realized SIP was helping drive traffic to indie devs and smaller startups.
 Distribution is a hard game, and we see our ability to create awareness (even if just a little) as a way to help builders focus on what they love doing most: coding and designing.